 At this stage, you may be asked to provide a temporary resident visa and, in some instances, undergo a medical examination.

 You must also provide your biometric data, i.e. your fingerprints and a photograph.
 This process must be completed before you arrive in Québec.

-It is compulsory for you to have health and hospitalization insurance coverage for the entire duration of your studies in Québec.
+You must have health and hospitalization insurance coverage for the entire duration of your studies in Quebec.
 The fees are set by private insurers and can vary depending on the services provided.
-To get more information on this, you should communicate directly with your educational institution.
+You should communicate directly with your educational institution to get more information on this.

-Please note that even if you already have coverage in your home country, you must still obtain Québec-issued insurance.
+Even if you already have coverage in your home country, you must still obtain Quebec-issued insurance.

 Some countries have signed reciprocal social security agreements with Québec.
 Under these agreements, students can be protected under the Québec health insurance system free of charge during their studies.
 You can find the list of these countries on the website of the Régie de l’assurance maladie du Québec (RAMQ).

 Find out if you are eligible to get in Canada →

 How can an international student immigrate to Quebec?
 (Québec immigration)

 Yes!
 International students have multiple streams that enable them to apply for immigration, including: